tonellotto/hpsa/projects.md

 # HPSA projects description

-The project consists of applying the concepts and tools learned during the course on real use-cases.
+The project consists of applying concepts and tools learned during the course to real use-cases.
 The project involves employing a data mining pipeline on real data in a distributed environment.
 Six projects are available, although the students can propose (and discuss) new projects to the tutor before May, 4th.